Lee de Forest: Regeneration controversy

 However, a second series of court cases, which were the result of the patent office interference proceeding, had a different outcome.
 The interference board had also sided with Armstrong, and de Forest appealed its decision to the District of Columbia district court.
 On May 8, 1924, that court concluded that the evidence, beginning with the 1912 notebook entry, was sufficient to establish de Forest's priority.
 Now on the defensive, Armstrong's side tried to overturn the decision, but these efforts, which twice went before the U.S. Supreme Court, in 1928 and 1934, were unsuccessful.

 This judicial ruling meant that Lee de Forest was now legally recognized in the United States as the inventor of regeneration.
 However, much of the engineering community continued to consider Armstrong to be the actual developer, with de Forest viewed as someone who skillfully used the patent system to get credit for an invention to which he had barely contributed.
 Following the 1934 Supreme Court decision, Armstrong attempted to return his Institute of Radio Engineers (present-day Institute of Electrical and Electronics Engineers) Medal of Honor, which had been awarded to him in 1917 "in recognition of his work and publications dealing with the action of the oscillating and non-oscillating audion", but the organization's board refused to let him, stating that it "strongly affirms the original award".
 The practical effect of de Forest's victory was that his company was free to sell products that used regeneration, for during the controversy, which became more a personal feud than a business dispute, Armstrong tried to block the company from even being licensed to sell equipment under his patent.

 De Forest regularly responded to articles which he thought exaggerated Armstrong's contributions with animosity that continued even after Armstrong's 1954 suicide.
-Following the publication of Carl Dreher's "E. H. Armstrong, the Hero as Inventor" in the August 1956 Harper's magazine, de Forest wrote the author, describing Armstrong as "exceedingly arrogant, brow beating, even brutal...", and defending the Supreme Court decision in his favor.
+Following the publication of Carl Dreher's "E. H. Armstrong, the Hero as Inventor" in the August 1956 Harper's magazine, de Forest wrote the author, describing Armstrong as "exceedingly arrogant, brow beating, even brutal", and defending the Supreme Court decision in his favor.

+Oscillator transmitter suit

+De Forest's patents were eventually inherited by the Radio Corporation of America (RCA), which aggressively used the legal system against companies it considered to be infringing on its holdings.
+In 1938, Arthur A. Collins mounted a successful defense against an RCA claim that Collins Radio transmitters infringed on a de Forest patent, by showing that the vacuum tubes it was using were based on an earlier patent issued to Robert Goddard.